Republicans Eye 'Once In A Generation' Chance At Tax Overhaul

 The controversial proposal seeks to boost U.S. manufacturers by taxing imports but exempting exports from taxation.
 "It will be a game-changer for our businesses and our economy as a whole," Brady said.

-He voiced frustration often aired by lawmakers that border adjustment taxes mean — for instance, that it is cheaper for companies to buy Chinese steel than American steel or to buy foreign oil over American oil.
+He voiced frustration often aired by lawmakers that border adjustment taxes mean, for instance, that it is cheaper for companies to buy Chinese steel than American steel or to buy foreign oil over American oil.

 House Republicans also want to lower tax brackets for individuals and families, and Brady reiterated a long-standing GOP pledge to create a tax system where most people can file a single page of paperwork the size "of a postcard."